Borisvl/bigbash/Readme.md

 FAQ
 ---

-Q: Bigbash is slow on my machine, what can I do to make it faster?
+Q: Bigbash is slow on my machine.
+What can I do to make it faster?
 A: Using the `--parallel=<nr of cores>` switch for the sort makes a big difference in most cases (change it in your bigbash.conf).
 The performance of the queries depends on the tools used.
 Make sure you have updated sort, awk, sed and join to the latest versions.
 In particular on Mac OS, the default installed core utils are really outdated